GoogleCloudPlatform/dcm2bq/README.md

 To use the CLI, you can install it from the source code.

 1. Ensure you have `node` and `npm` installed.
 We recommend using nvm.
+2. Ensure you have installed the required [Dependencies](#dependencies).
-2. Clone the repository:
+3. Clone the repository:
     ```bash
     git clone https://github.com/googlecloudplatform/dcm2bq.git
     ```
-3. Navigate to the directory and install dependencies and the CLI:
+4. Navigate to the directory and install dependencies and the CLI:
     ```bash
     cd dcm2bq
     npm install
     npm install -g .
     ```
-4. Verify the installation:
+5. Verify the installation:
     ```bash
     dcm2bq --help
     ```